Kulltero/Rust.Community/docs/components/UnityEngine.UI.Text.md

 - Category: **Visual**
 - Unity Documentation: **[Text @ docs.unity3d.com](https://docs.unity3d.com/Packages/com.unity.ugui@1.0/manual/script-Text.html)**

-The Text Component is a Visual Component that allows you to display any Text you want. it has Options for Alignment, Color, and overflow Options & Supports RichText.
+The Text Component is a Visual Component that allows you to display any Text you want.
+It has Options for Alignment, Color, and overflow Options & Supports RichText.
 ```json
 {
 	"type": "UnityEngine.UI.Text",